D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 From Japan we actually got a modern spin on these creatures!
 While Japan has had a long history of personifying the night and all things unknown through yokai and other spirits, the age of urban legends and creepypastas gave rise to a new phenomenon.
 The Headless Rider--a motorcyclist riding through dark megacity streets, all without a head!
 A victim of a cruel joke (a piano wire strung over the road they ride), forever revving their engines and silently howling for vengeance.

-And in 2004 Japanese author Ryōgo Narita blended together this new Headless Rider legend with classic Dullahan myth for their first light novel series Durarara!!
+And in 2004 Japanese author Ryōgo Narita blended together this Headless Rider legend with classic Dullahan myth for their first light novel series Durarara!!
 Set in the sprawling, urban city of Ikebukuro, internet chatroom gangs clashed for territory with old-school street thugs, while supernatural entities prowled behind the scenes.
 Entities such as a cursed hivemind-afflicting katana, as well as a mysterious motorcycle courier searching the city for her missing head.
 That series personalized the dullahan as a protagonist of her own story, rather than the harbinger of death antagonist archetype.

 The Dullahan as a figure of random violence, of death's swift approach, of the eternal searcher for their identity; you would think they would have been adapted into ttrpgs like Dungeons & Dragons when they were getting started.
 But aside from a third-party book--The Iconic Bestiary: Classic Fey by the now-defunct Lion's Den Press--it seemed that D&D's humble beginnings in the 1970s (and decline by the 2000s) missed out on the resurgence of these unique creatures.